 - being a man who has had sex with other men

-- being a woman who has had an abnormal cervical Pap test or cancer of the cervix, vulva or vagina
+- being a woman who has had an abnormal cervical screening test result or cancer of the cervix, vulva or vagina

 - having multiple sexual partners and unprotected anal sex